Hydroxychloroquine Prescription Online

 Can I Buy Hydroxychloroquine Online?

-Hydroxychloroquine requires a prescription to be dispensed by a pharmacy in the United States.
+Hydroxychloroquine medication requires a prescription to be dispensed by a pharmacy in the United States.
 As a result, it is not possible to legally buy hydroxychloroquine online without first getting a prescription and hydroxychloroquine OTC is not available in the United States.
 The first step to getting a hydroxychloroquine prescription is consulting with a medical provider who can prescribe in the US.
-People who need a hydroxychloroquine sulfate prescription can connect with a local medical provider through Push Health who will be able to prescribe hydroxychloroquine when appropriate to do so.
+People who need a hydroxychloroquine sulfate prescription can connect with a licensed medical provider through Push Health who will soon be able to prescribe hydroxychloroquine medication, including generic hydroxychloroquine 200 mg tablets, when appropriate to do so.

 Hydroxychloroquine - Side Effects